20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 Bhimtal Lake, Bhimeshwara Mahadev Temple, Hanuman Garhi, Victoria Dam, Aquarium on the Bhimtal Island, Karkotaka Temple, Nal Damyanti, Hidimba Parvat, Folk Culture Museum.

 How is Bhimtal in Summer

 The weather of Bhimtal remains favorable and cool during summers.
-The summer begins from March and lasts till June with temperature varying from 10°c to 35°C.
+The summer begins in March and lasts till June with temperatures varying from 10°c to 35°C.

 How to Reach Bhimtal

-By Road: Good quality motorable roads connect Bhimtal with all the major towns and cities in Uttrakhand.
-Citizens wanting to go to Kathgodam and nainital can borad buses from ISBT Anand Vihar, Delhi.
-Moreover, buses to Bimtal are also available from other important destinations in Kumaon region like Nainital, Kathgodam and Almora.
+- By Road: Good quality motorable roads connect Bhimtal with all the major towns and cities in Uttrakhand.
+Citizens wanting to go to Kathgodam and Nainital can board buses from ISBT Anand Vihar, Delhi.
+Moreover, buses to Bimtal are also available from other important destinations in the Kumaon region like Nainital, Kathgodam, and Almora.

-Although British founded several hill stations, most of these places were developed by Indian rulers themselves as pleasure resort and summer capital.
-Today these hill stations serve as veritable retreat from the summer heat as well as the humdrums of city life.
+Although the British founded several hill stations, most of these places were developed by Indian rulers themselves as pleasure resorts and summer capital.
+Today these hill stations serve as a veritable retreat from the summer heat as well as the humdrum of city life.

-Note: All images used in this post are courtesy WIKIMEDIA unless specified otherwise
+Note: All images used in this post are courtesy of WIKIMEDIA unless specified otherwise